Jocelyn Blore

 ---|---|---|

-While the figures for Wisconsin are somewhat lower than the national salary ranges found by both the BLS (May 2022) and Payscale (2023), it’s important to note that the cost of living is substantially lower than in many other US states.
-For illustration, the Missouri Economic Research and Information Center (MERIC 2022) found that WI ranked 23rd among all American states with respect to affordability, boasting savings, especially in the realm of housing.
+While the figures for Wisconsin are somewhat lower than the national salary ranges, it’s important to note that the cost of living is substantially lower than in many other US states.
+For illustration, the Missouri Economic Research and Information Center (MERIC 2024) found that WI ranked 29th among all American states with respect to affordability, boasting savings, especially in the realm of utilities.

-Students looking for forensic science schools in Wisconsin will find few options and degree programs.
-Some of these programs are specifically focused on forensic science, while other schools offer training in related fields such as criminal justice, or other niche areas.
+In Wisconsin, students looking for forensic science schools will find few options and degree programs.
+Some of these programs specifically focus on forensic science, while other schools offer training in related fields such as criminal justice, or other niche areas.
 One way to distinguish forensic science programs from one another is through programmatic accreditation, specifically from the Forensic Science Education Programs Accreditation Commission (FEPAC).

-TThere are currently no programs in Wisconsin that have obtained programmatic accredited status from the Forensic Science Education Programs Accreditation Commission (FEPAC).
-While this does not mean that the programs in the state will not provide a good education, it does mean they have not yet been thoroughly evaluated by that particular board for their forensic science programs specifically.
+There are currently no programs in Wisconsin that have obtained programmatic accredited status from the Forensic Science Education Programs Accreditation Commission (FEPAC).
+While this does not mean that the programs in the state will not provide a good education, it does mean they have not yet been thoroughly evaluated by that particular board for their forensic science programs.

 Marian University offers a bachelor of science degree in forensic science.
 As part of the full-time program, students will learn “essential skills in investigative processing, crime scene reconstruction, criminal laboratory science, DNA analysis, evidence handling, police science, expert witness testimony, and technical photography.”